 However, not everyone from northern climes is happy about the sub-zero temperatures the country is encountering.
 Junglinster resident Sergey Khorunov, originally from Yakutsk in north-eastern Russia, describes the current weather as “an unbearable heat wave.”

 “It’s so hot, I can hardly walk to the bus stop without my suit getting soaked with sweat and feeling like I might pass out,” he said.
-“Fortunately, I have a very compassionate and open-minded boss who allowed to move my desk to a patio outside, so at least I can enjoy a slight breeze and not suffer from intolerable 22-degree heat inside the building.”
+“Fortunately, I have a very compassionate and open-minded boss who allowed me to move my desk to a patio outside, so at least I can enjoy a slight breeze and not suffer from intolerable 22-degree heat inside the building.”